 Day 7-Coming back to NJP to catch the train.

-The name of the manager is Indraneel, my friend.
-His residence in Kolkata is stone throwing distance from my residence.
-Obviously, we’ll get one amongst the best room thanks to friendship.
-Though we have got Kanchenjunga view room due to heavy snowfall still we are unable to see the peak.
-Around nine o’clock night we’ve taken our dinner and went to bed.
+The name of the manager was Indraneel, my friend.
+His residence in Kolkata was stone throwing distance from my residence.
+Obviously, we would get one among the best room, thanks to friendship.
+Though we had got Kanchenjunga view room due to heavy snowfall still we were unable to see the peak.
+Around nine o’clock night we had taken our dinner and went to bed.

 Day 2-Gangtok sightseeing will cover 10 points

 I woke up early in the morning when I heard the service boy is calling for bed tea.
-As we have taken Kanchenjunga view room I opened up the window.
+As we had taken Kanchenjunga view room I opened up the window.